rogersanick/rubikscubesolver/README.md

 # Distributed Ledger Cube (DLC)

-Distributed Ledger Cube is an interactive visualization of a Rubik's cube puzzle.
-Users can view and interact with a fully functioning model of a Rubik's cube.
-Next up on the project roadmap is to enable users to store value or data inside of a Rubik's puzzle and send it to their friends.
+Distributed Ledger Cube is an interactive visualization of a Rubik's cube puzzle and demonstration of the flexibility of Distributed Ledger Technology (DLT).
+Users can create, view and interact with fully functioning 3D models of a Rubik's cube.
+They may also persist the state of a given Rubik's Cube on-chain to collaborate in solving with any number of counterparties on the network.

-Recipients can only unlock that data once they solved the puzzle!

-Check it out at http://rubiks-visualizer.herokuapp.com/

 ## Getting Started